Myndex/SAPC-APCA/README.md

 Thus, from here on, APCA stands for:

-### _Accessible_ <br> Perceptual <br> Contrast <br> Algorithm
+### _Accessible_ Perceptual Contrast Algorithm

 -----

 ## Bridge PCA
-Do you want to improve readability, but you are forced to used WCAG 2 contrast to the letter?
+Do you want to improve readability, but you are forced to used WCAG 2 contrast to the letter for contractual or legal reasons in your region?
 Then Bridge PCA is for you.
 It is backward compatible with WCAG 2, but using APCA technology.
-It is literally a drop-in replacement for the flawed WCAG 2 contrast maths.
+It is literally a drop-in replacement for the flawed WCAG 2 contrast maths, and Bridge PCA calculates  dark mode correctly!
 SEE: [**_Bridge PCA Repository_**](https://github.com/Myndex/bridge-pca)

 -----